 ‘Open Bridges: A River Full Of Stories’ oral history project preserves and publicises the heritage of the River Hull, its bridges and vessels which have used it over the years.
 We have collected and recorded people’s memories of the River Hull, its bridges and the vessels which have used it over the years.
 With the support of the Heritage Lottery Fund, we have produced films, exhibition, website and a book which is available in UK libraries.

 The idea for A River Full Of Stories came about when many of the 2000 visitors to the Open Bridges exhibition inside Scale Lane Bridge told us fascinating tales of their lives working on and around the river.
 We wanted to capture these memories and stories and share them with future generations.

 Watch the trailer for A River Full of Stories:

 The River Hull, the lifeblood of the city, rises from springs in the Yorkshire Wolds and runs directly through the centre of Hull, defining East and West Hull and the culture of the city – fishing heritage west of the river and commerce to the east.

 No other city has so many opening bridges over such a short distance of navigable river.
 There are 13 bridges and all of them swing or lift to open to river traffic.
 All the bridges, road, rail or foot, allow not just small pleasure craft to pass, but commercial vessels with hundreds of tonnes of cargo.

-Beautiful historic vessels representing three centuries – 18th century HMS Pickle, 19th century Humber Keel Comrade and 20th century MV Syntan mustered on the River Hull to be met on the Humber by powerful 21st century tugs from SMS Towage and Svitzer.
+Beautiful historic vessels representing three centuries; 18th century HMS Pickle, 19th century Humber Keel Comrade and 20th century MV Syntan mustered on the River Hull to be met on the Humber by powerful 21st century tugs from SMS Towage and Svitzer.

+Open Bridges is an independent not for profit Hull/East Yorkshire based project.
 Project concept, website, narrative and photography © Rich & Lou Duffy-Howard (unless otherwise stated)